microsoft/teams-ai/getting-started/CONCEPTS/POWERED-BY-AI.md

 <img src="../assets/citations-example.png">

 Citations are a feature that can be used to provide sources for the information the AI system provides.
-This can be important for providing sources for the information the AI system provides, especially when using a datasource like Azure Open AI On Your Data.
+This can be from digital documents the LLM references, like when using a datasource like Azure Open AI On Your Data.
 To see citations in action, please check out the Azure OpenAI datasources sample(s).

 - JS: [Azure OpenAI datasources sample](https://github.com/microsoft/teams-ai/tree/main/js/samples/04.ai-apps/h.datasource-azureOpenAI)

-Citations that are detected in the AI response will be parsed and automatically added to th outgoing activity via the `PredictedSAYCommand` action.
+Citations that are detected in the AI response will be parsed and automatically added to the outgoing activity via the `PredictedSAYCommand` action.

-- In JS, the code that automatically parses and adds citations to the entities object within the activity can be found at `this.defaultAction<PredictedSayCommand>(AI.SayCommandActionName...` in `AI.ts`.
+- In JS, the code that automatically parses and adds citations to the entities object within the activity can be found at `SayCommand.ts`.

 If you find it necessary to modify the citations received from the AI response manually, please see the Modifying `PredictedSAYCommand` section below.
 When adding citations manually, please see the `ClientCitation` interface in the Teams AI library for the expected shape of the citation object.